Rhiannon | Edited by Gary

 Become a nature detective

 Complete totally free Woodland Trust activities from a choice of about 100 from its website for outdoor and indoor fun with nature.
-Activities include downloadable guides for outdoor fun making ice lanterns, pinecone baubles and more.
-For bad weather, there are craft activities such as paper snowflakes and colouring sheets.
+Activities include downloadable guides for outdoor fun making squirrel-proof bird feeders and more, and if the weather lets you down, there are craft activities such as colouring sheets.
 See Woodland Trust for the full info.

 English Heritage kids go free

 If you’re already an English Heritage member, you can get free entry for up to six children (up to 18 years and within the family group) accompanied by an adult.
 See English Heritage for the full details.